Extract PEXA Settlement Statements to Excel

 Some supporting documents should be preserved even when they are not adjustment rows.
 Lodgement summaries, registration evidence, EFT confirmations, and cleared-payment records can explain why a settlement-statement amount was paid and whether the matter file has enough source evidence for close, audit, or later accounting review.

-This is also where automation becomes commercially sensible.
-A buyer with one settlement can usually enter the key lines manually.
-A conveyancing firm closing dozens of matters a month, a property accountant preparing multiple cost-base workpapers, or a family office consolidating several acquisitions needs consistent columns across files.
-In that setting, financial document extraction to Excel is useful because the workflow is repeatable: upload the completed PEXA settlement packs, describe the required columns in a prompt, export XLSX, CSV, or JSON, then review each row against its source file and page reference.
+Manual entry is fine for one settlement; batch extraction becomes useful when a firm or accountant needs the same columns across many matters.
+In that setting, financial document extraction to Excel is useful because the workflow is repeatable: upload the completed PEXA settlement packs, describe the required columns, export XLSX, CSV, or JSON, then review flagged rows against source file and page references.

 Separate the settlement statement from the adjustments